Domestic Violence Compassionate Representation. Unbeatable Results.

 Your Trusted Legal Advocates Serving Lancaster, Sarpy, Saunders, Cass, Douglas, Seward Counties & Nearby Areas

 Domestic violence cases are among the most complicated and sensitive areas of Nebraska criminal law.
-The complexities of these cases often stem from the highly emotional nature of the allegations.
-Unfortunately, accusations can be based on exaggerations, misrepresentations, or outright falsehoods.
+Facing Omaha domestic violence charges can be overwhelming, especially when accusations involve emotional conflict, misunderstandings, or incomplete information.
+The complexities of these cases often stem from the highly emotional nature of the allegations, and in some situations, accusations may involve exaggerations, misinterpretations, or false allegations.

-Discrepancies in eyewitness testimony, a lack of physical evidence, and the “he-said, she-said” dynamics can make it difficult to discern the truth.
-These allegations can have a devastating impact on your life, including damage to your reputation, substantial fines, potential jail time, and more.
+Discrepancies in eyewitness testimony, a lack of physical evidence, and “he-said, she-said” dynamics can make it difficult to discern the truth.
+These allegations can have a serious impact on your life, including damage to your reputation, substantial fines, potential jail time, and long-term consequences tied to a criminal record.

 Get a free case evaluation at Omaha DUI by contacting us online or at (402) 543-3754.
 You can speak directly with an Omaha domestic violence lawyer for advice.